-From the same parent in 2021, after 5 months in the Writing Club:
+From the same parent, 5 months later:

 “I can’t tell you what a difference this has made to him.
 His confidence has increased so much and that is half the battle with getting him to write anything.
 None of us, especially him, had any idea he had a flair for this.
 He was so fixated on the physical aspects of writing, he never dared to try.
 He’s had to compose a few long essays recently and I know that would have been a struggle before.”

 What to Do if You Suspect your Child is Struggling with Dysgraphia